Timberwolves hold off late rally, defeat Jazz 116-111

+The Timberwolves forced Bojan Bogdanovic to commit a five-second violation on an inbounds pass.
+Utah got the turnover and Minnesota got the win.

+“We played a tough game today,” center Karl-Anthony Towns said.
+“We gutted this one out.
+Played great defense all around.”
-SALT LAKE CITY (AP) — D’Angelo Russell had 25 points and six assists to lead the Minnesota Timberwolves to a 116-111 victory over the Utah Jazz on Saturday night.

-Karl-Anthony Towns added 16 points and 12 rebounds for the Timberwolves.
+D’Angelo Russell had 25 points and six assists to lead the Timberwolves.
+Towns added 16 points and 12 rebounds.
 Minnesota had five players score in double figures.

 Jordan Clarkson scored 23 points and Donovan Mitchell added 21 to lead the Jazz.
 Mike Conley added 20 points and Rudy Gobert chipped in 18 points and 17 rebounds.
 Utah trailed over the final three quarters.